novafacing/ctf-docker/README.md

 ./run.sh [paths]
 ```

-Where paths is a space-separated list of directories to mount to the container.
+Where paths is an optional space-separated list of directories to mount to the container.
 They will be mounted to /home/$USER/mount[0...].

 Like the output says....copy paste the link to your browser :)